Ahrefs Site Audit: Comprehensive Guide

 Starting a Project

-Once the project is created, make sure to adjust the crawl settings to suit your site.
+Once the project is created, the next step is to fine-tune the crawl settings.

 Crawl Settings